Ethyn-N/CritterCalls/README.md

    - Once the project is loaded, wait for Android Studio to sync and build the Gradle files.
    - Click on the "Sync Now" link if prompted.

-4. **Register an Account:**
+## Running the App

+1. **Run the App:**
+   - Open the app using your selected method of installization.

+2. **Account Registration:**
    - Register a new account within the app or use the test account:
      - **Username:** johnsmith@gmail.com
      - **Password:** 123456
+- After registering, you will be automatically directed to the home screen of the app.

-5. **Login:**
+3. **Login:**
-   - Use the registered or test account credentials to log in to the application.
+   - If not already logged in after registering, use the registered or test account credentials to log in to the application.
+You can log in again using the same credentials.

-6. **Record and Analyze:**
+4. **Record and Analyze:**
-   - Use a physical Android device with a microphone or plug in a microphone to the computer for an emulated device.
-   - Navigate to the "Sound Classification" section of the app.
+   - Navigate to the "Record" section of the app.
    - Start recording an animal sound using the app's built-in recording feature.

-7. **Allow Audio Permissions:**
+5. **Grant Audio Permissions:**
    - When attempting to record audio in the classification module, the app will request permission to access the device's microphone.
    - Allow the app to access audio for sound classification.

-8. **View Classification Results:**
+6. **View Classification Results:**
-   - After recording, the machine learning model will analyze the audio and display the classification results.
+   - After recording, the machine learning model will analyze the audio.

 ## Troubleshooting